RotorHazard/RotorHazard/doc/RHAPI.md

 - `deleted` (boolean): True if record should not be counted in results calculations

 `Database.LapSource` describes the method used to enter a lap into the database:
-- `LapSource.REALTIME`: Lap added by realtime (hardware) interface in real time
+- `LapSource.REALTIME`: Lap added by (hardware) interface in real time
 - `LapSource.MANUAL`: Lap added manually by user in UI
 - `LapSource.RECALC`: Lap added after recalculation (marshaling) or RSSI data
 - `LapSource.AUTOMATIC`: Lap added by other automatic process